wanyuenmei/di/Language.md

 load balance new connections across all available atoms.

 ##### Firewalling
-By default, atoms in DI cannot communicate with each other due to an implicit "deny all" firewall.
+By default, atoms in Stitch cannot communicate with each other due to an implicit "deny all" firewall.
 Communication between atoms must be explicitly permitted by the **connect** keyword.

 ## Placement
 ```